leeper/surveycourse/index.md

 The exam for the course involves a home assignment (total 8000 words) that describes the sampling design, questionnaire, implementation plan, and pretesting of a proposed survey.
 The syllabus describes the requirements for this assignment in detail.

-In prepration for the exam, students will complete short assignments throughout the term that fulfill portions of the final exam requirements.
+In preparation for the exam, students will complete short assignments throughout the term that fulfill portions of the final exam requirements.
 In other words, the final exam is largely a portfolio of work that students will progressively develop as they learn new skills during the course.
 The short assignments will be used in class either in small-group discussions or large-group presentations in order to receive early and frequent feedback.

 Student can then, optionally, meet individually with the instructor before the exam is due to receive additional feedback.